ReneNyffenegger/oracle_scriptlets/README.md

 A mechanism to make it possible to `select * from <filename>` within SQL*Plus

+#ODCITable

+A skeleton for the `ODCITable*` functions to select from dynamic tables (that is: tables with a varying number of columns).

 # plscope
 A package that uses the `all_identifiers` view to trace